-e.
+d.
 Good Housekeeping Practices

-- i.
-Minimum Standard Highway Agencies must implement good housekeeping procedures including, but not limited to, the required practices listed in Attachment D at maintenance yard operations (including ancillary operations), if applicable. - ii.
+i.
+Minimum Standard - Highway Agencies must implement good housekeeping procedures for all materials or machinery listed in the Inventory Requirements for Maintenance Yard Operations prepared in accordance with Attachment D. These good housekeeping procedures include, but are not limited to, the required practices listed in Attachment D at maintenance yard operations (including maintenance activities at Service Areas, and ancillary operations).

+- ii.
 Measurable Goal Highway Agencies must certify annually that they have met the Good Housekeeping Practices minimum standard. - iii.
-Implementation Within 12 months from the effective date of permit authorization, Highway Agencies must comply with the Good Housekeeping Practices minimum standard.
+Implementation Within 12 months of the effective date of permit authorization, Highway Agencies shall have developed and begun implementing the required standard operating procedures for Good Housekeeping Practices.